seleniumbase/SeleniumBase/README.md

 ```

 (Most of the above commands can be done directly with built-in SeleniumBase methods.)

+🔵 Some websites have a restrictive [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to prevent users from loading jQuery and other external libraries onto their websites.
+If you need to use jQuery or another JS library on such a website, add ``--disable-csp`` on the command-line.

 🔵 In the next example, JavaScript creates a referral button on a page, which is then clicked: